libvips/ruby-vips/README.md

   * OS X or Linux
   * MRI 1.8.7, 1.9.2
-  * libvips 7.29 and later (it will work with earlier libvips, but some features may not be functional -- you may prefer the stable 0.1 branch)
+  * libvips 7.29 and later (it will work with earlier libvips, but some features may not be functional)

 ## Installation.